Dans-labs/dariah/docs/Business.md

 Assessing
 ---------

-Applicants with write access to a contribution can add a self-assessment to a contribution.
+Applicants with write-access to a contribution can add a self-assessment to a contribution.
 A self assessment is a record in the **assessment** table, and consists of a few metadata fields.